SAML-Toolkits/php-saml/README.md

 ### IdP setup ###

 Once the SP is configured, the metadata of the SP is published at the metadata.php file.
-After that, configure the IdP based on that information.
+Configure the IdP based on that information.

 ### How it works ###